semantic-release/wordpress/README.md

 If you need any further processing of the package files, next release version will be output to `/tmp/wp-release/VERSION` file, if the `withVersionFile` option is set to `true`.

+> **Warning**
+> Version in your plugin / theme must be set to 0.0.0 for this plugin to work

 ### Assets
 If your package is on [wp.org](https://wordpress.org) repository, you might have assets (screenshots, banners, logos) which you want to include in the assets file.
 Plugin respects the Codex, and expects those to be in ``.wordpress-org/assets`` folder.
 Main theme screenshot should be named ``screenshot`` and should be there as well.

 ### Readme
 readme.txt is a special Markdown file needed for packages on [wp.org](https://wordpress.org) to work.
-It needs to be in the `.wordpress-org` folder, and the version should be `0.0.0` as well.
+It needs to be in the `.wordpress-org` folder.
 Plugin will automatically replace the version in the file if the `withReadme` option is set to `true`.

+> ** Warning**
+> Version in your readme.txt must also be set to 0.0.0 for this plugin to work

 ### Include / Exclude
 By default, plugin will include all files in the package zip file.
 If you want to exclude some files, you can use the `exclude` option.
 It accepts an array of files and folders, and uses [glob](https://npmjs.com/package/glob) for path resolution.